 You can send your complaints via email or the platform’s request form.
 Either way, the support team will reply as soon as possible.

 The help center is another way to sort out your challenges.
 You can search by key phrases or type your question in full.
 Some featured articles help you get started on the most recent topics.

 In conclusion, both Plus500 and Trading 212 are reputable online brokers with distinct offerings that cater to different investor needs.
-Plus500 stands out for its comprehensive selection of CFD trading opportunities, simple and intuitive platform, and no commission fees.
+Plus500 stands out for its comprehensive selection of CFD trading options, intuitive platform, and no hidden fees.
 On the other hand, Trading 212 shines with its direct stock trading options, comprehensive research tools, and no commission fees.